patrykroszczyniala/cloud-patterns/sidecar/README.md

 # Definition

-Sidecar is an application that runs next to the other application on the same host, as new process and provides some information about the main app like statistics, etc. Should be used by the application that is organized into microservices that use different programming languages.
+Sidecar is an application that runs next to the other application on the same host, as new process and extends functionality of th the main app.
+The example may be application statistics, service discovery, logging.
+Mostly used by the application that is organized into microservices and is implemented in several programming languages.

 Benefits:
 - sidecar is separated so it is easier to maintain